menashe100/imgProsses/README.md

-made by idan lenerman and menshe iscil and avi grinblat
+made by idan lenerman and menashe yaskil and avi grinblat